VEckardt/IntegrityShowSuspectDetails/README.md

 This Utility shows the author and the changes caused the Suspect Flag to appear.

 ## Use Cases
-- As a document author, I'd like to see which change has caused the Suspect Flag to appear.
+- As a document author, I'd like to see which change has caused the Suspect Flag to appear, to be able to react accordingly.

-## Possible Import Layout
+## Form Layout
 ![CustomImport](doc/ShowSuspectDetails.PNG)

-## Important
+## Status
 - This tool has been created back in 2015 and is in production since then

 ## Tested with